husisy/PHYS5340/jupyterbook/lec02.md

 An "inhomogeneous" equation "solved" by the bare Green's function!

 Of course, the true story is (much) more complicated than that.
 Anyway this suggests the bare Green functions from the starting point for solving the perturbed system.
-This is the general theme of pertubative quantum many-body theory.
+This is the general theme of perturbative quantum many-body theory.

 ## Free phonons

 So, we have started our "many-body" course with exactly one particle in a harmonic trap.
 Let's now see how we can build from there and go to a "many-body" setup.
 We set $\hbar=1$ from now on.

-Note: this will be a review for those of you who have taken solid state / quantum statatics mechanics.
+Note: this will be a review for those of you who have taken solid state / quantum statistics mechanics.

 Consider a collection of atoms, with their real-space coordinates denoted by $\vec{R}_i;i=1,\cdots,V;V\propto \text{volume}$.
 The atoms will have some mutual repulsion / attraction, and we suppose they have a collective elastic energy $\mathcal{V}$.
 The physical origin of all these energy can be complicated, e.g., maybe it contains electronic contribution (since the electronic ground state energy would depend on the atom locations).
 We don't worry about the "microscopic" details here.
 Instead, let's just suppose a stable minimum energy configuration exists, and we study the deviation from the equilibrium.